 THE SEARCH FOR A NEW HOME

 The team moved to Dovenby in May 2000.
-However, the story began many months earlier when Managing Director Malcolm Wilson recognised that the requirements of his company meant his homely, but cramped facilities on the opposite side of Cockermouth were no longer suited to the demands created by a sport moving forwards in leaps and bounds.
+But the story began many months earlier when Managing Director Malcolm Wilson OBE recognised that the requirements of his company meant his homely but cramped facilities on the opposite side of Cockermouth were no longer suited to the demands created by a sport moving forwards in leaps and bounds.
 Keeping the team base in northern England was important and finding the right location wasn't easy.
-38 properties on both sides of the country were viewed before the search ended at Dovenby Estate.
+A total of 38 properties on both sides of the country were viewed before the search ended at the Dovenby Hall Estate.

-The former walled garden was converted into a 5,575 meter-square workshop or final assembly area, linked to the hall by a glazed walkway.
-It is in this football pitch sized area, larger than the workshops of many Formula One teams, in which the very heart of M-Sport.
-Inside is a vast array of equipment and technology, which, allied to the expertise of some of the sport's finest brains, keeps the team at the forefront of the sport.
+The former walled garden was converted into a 5,575 meter-square workshop, linked to the hall by a glazed walkway.
+It is in this football-pitch sized area, larger than the workshops of many Formula One teams, in which beats the heart of M-Sport.
+Inside is a vast array of technology which, allied to the expertise of some of the sport's finest brains, keeps the team at the forefront of the sport.

 NEW STANDARDS IN MOTORSPORT

-M-Sport's premises at Dovenby Hall set a benchmark in motorsport and few companies can boast a home set in 115 acres of lush parkland; modern workshops and engineering facilities contrasting with the beautiful Cumbrian countryside and restored splendour of Dovenby Hall itself, a listed building of special historic interest.
+M-Sport's premises at Dovenby Hall set a benchmark in motorsport and few companies can boast a home set in 115 acres of lush parkland - modern workshops and engineering facilities contrasting beautifully with the Cumbrian countryside and the restored splendour of Dovenby Hall, a listed building of special historic interest.

 While Dovenby Hall is fully operational, this is far from the end of the development at the site.
 There is ample space for enlargement in the future and work is continuing on several other aspects.
 As well as the home to Ford's global attack on the FIA World Rally Championship, Dovenby Hall Estate quickly developed as one of West Cumbria's premier business sites.